-(Effective May 18, 2021)
+(Effective May 21, 2021)

-Activity/ Requirement Phase 2 Phase 3 In-person brokerage activities on site at the property Permitted by appointment with no more than five (5) people on site, in addition to the broker, with strict social distancing and proper sanitation measures.
+(Effective May 21, 2021) Activity/ Requirement Phase 2 Phase 3 In-person brokerage activities on site at the property Permitted by appointment with no more than five (5) people on site, in addition to the broker, with strict social distancing and proper sanitation measures.
 Remote meetings are encouraged if possible.
 Permitted by appointment with no more than ten (10) people on site, in addition to the broker, with strict social distancing and proper sanitation measures.
 Remote meetings are encouraged if possible.
 Face Coverings Required for brokers, clients, and industry partners for all in-person activities.
-Brokers may not provide services to any client who does not wear a face covering.
+A real estate firm or property owner may decide to allow fully vaccinated people to not wear a face covering at the office or in the property, subject to certain limitations and requirements.
 Open Houses Permitted with no more than ten (10) people on site, in addition to the broker, with strict social distancing and proper sanitation measures.
-Limited Real Estate Firm Office Re-Opening Remote meetings with clients are encouraged.
+Limited Real Estate Office Openings Remote meetings with clients are encouraged.
 Office capacity, including guests, limited to 25% or lower.
 Clients must make appointments for in-person services.
 Remote meetings with clients are encouraged.
 Office capacity, including guests, limited to 50% or lower.
 Counties Adams, Asotin, Ferry, Garfield, Lincoln, Pend Oreille, Spokane, Stevens, Whitman, Island, San Juan, Skagit, Whatcom, Chelan, Douglas, Grant, Okanogan, Clallam, Jefferson, Kitsap, Mason, Clark, Cowlitz, Klickitat, Skamania, Wahkiakum, King, Pierce, Snohomish, Grays Harbor, Lewis, Pacific, Thurston, Benton, Columbia, Franklin, Kittitas, Walla Walla, Yakima